Bank of Iwate

 Google Maps

 From Morioka Station, you can walk to the Former Bank of Iwate Red Brick Building in about 20 minutes through the city center.
-If you prefer the bus, take the Denden Mushi loop bus (clockwise) from stop #16 at the station.
-The ride takes around 8 minutes, and you should get off at Chuodori 1-chome—it's just a 1-minute walk to the building from there.
+If you prefer to take the bus, board the clockwise Dendenmushi Loop Bus from Morioka Station.
+The ride takes around 8 minutes — get off at Chuodori 1-chome, and it's just a 1-minute walk to the building from there.

 Resources